Kansas City Chiefs vs. Tennessee Titans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Titans stats and trends

-- In Tennessee's six games this year, it has four wins against the spread.

-- The Titans have been underdogs by 5.5 points or more two times this season and have covered the spread every time.
+- The Titans have always covered the spread this season when underdogs by 5.5 points or more.

-- Tennessee's games this year have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).
+- Tennessee has eclipsed the over/under in 66.7% of its opportunities this year (four times over six games with a set point total).

-- This season the Titans have turned the ball over eight times, two more than the Chiefs' takeaways (6).
+- This year the Titans have turned the ball over eight times, two more than the Chiefs' takeaways (6).

 Home and road insights

-- At home this year, Tennessee has two wins against the spread and is 2-1 overall.
+- At home this season, Tennessee has two wins against the spread and is 2-1 overall.

-- In three home games this year, Tennessee has hit the over once.
+- In three home games this year, Tennessee has gone over the total once.

-- Kansas City is 2-1 overall, with two wins against the spread, away from home.
+- Kansas City is 2-1 overall, with two wins against the spread, in away games.

-- Away from home, the Chiefs are unbeaten ATS (2-0) as 5.5-point favorites or more.
+- On the road, the Chiefs are unbeaten ATS (2-0) as 5.5-point favorites or more.

-- This year, in three away games, Kansas City has hit the over twice.
+- In three away games this year, Kansas City has hit the over twice.

 Powered by Data Skrive.